David Pereira

-David Pereira (born 21 September 1953) is an Australian classical cellist, considered one of the finest working today.
-He was Senior Lecturer in Cello at the Canberra School of Music from 1990 to 2008.
-Later he worked there as a Distinguished Artist in Residence.
-Since April 2017 he again teaches cello there as a Senior Lecturer.
+David Pereira (born 21 September 1953) is an Australian classical cellist.
+He was a Senior Lecturer in Cello at the Canberra School of Music from 1990 to 2008.
+Later he worked there as a Distinguished Artist in Residence since April 2017.
+He also teaches cello there as a Senior Lecturer.

 Pereira was born in Macksville, New South Wales in 1953, moved to Young at the age of five and then to Leura.
 His mother, Margaret Beveridge, and his father, Keith Pereira, are Australian born.
 Pereira is a Portuguese name meaning - Pear-tree.
 He studied with John Painter at the Sydney Conservatorium of Music 1972–75 and graduated as "Student of the Year".
 He also studied with Fritz Magg at Indiana University and completed a master's degree in Cello Performance (1976–79).

 His early work included Musica Viva Australia tours of the Outback with Richard Goldner and Charmian Gadd.

 He played with the Australia Ensemble for 11 years, and was Principal Cellist of the Australian Chamber Orchestra (seven years) and of the Sydney Symphony Orchestra (three years).
 He has also played with Flederman, the Seymour Group, the String Soloists of the Berlin Philharmonic, Felix Ayo, the Chilingirian Quartet, Roger Woodward, Geoffrey Tozer, Ian Munro, and the Sydney String Quartet.

 Pereira has performed all the cello concertos and major concertante pieces from the standard repertoire (Dvořák, Elgar, Schumann, Saint-Saëns, Johann Christian and Carl Philipp Emanuel Bach, Beethoven's Triple Concerto, Brahms's Double Concerto, Bruch's Kol Nidrei) as well as premiering concertos written for him by Australian composers such as Richard Mills, Barry Conyngham, David Lumsdaine, Larry Sitsky, Mary Finsterer and Bruce Cale.
 Numerous works by Australian composers for solo cello also have been written for him.

 He has appeared with the major orchestras in Australia and New Zealand.
 He has appeared in Europe, Russia and the United States with the Australian Chamber Orchestra and the Australia Ensemble, at venues such as Wigmore Hall, Queen Elizabeth Hall, the Concertgebouw, Lincoln Center and the United Nations (with Stuart Challender and Dame Joan Sutherland).
 There have also been appearances in China, India, the Philippines and Japan.

 He has recorded the complete works for cello by Peter Sculthorpe and Einojuhani Rautavaara (with Ian Munro) and the complete solo cello suites of Johann Sebastian Bach, among a number of other recordings.